adobe-apiplatform/user-sync.py/docs/user-manual/index.md

 **Note:** Make sure you put the private key file at the location specified in `priv_key_path`, and that it is readable only to the user account that runs the tool.
+Relative paths are interpreted as relative to the configuration file containing this setting.

 #### Configure connection to your enterprise directory